Payne-X6/arch/basic-installation.md

 ## Automatic update of mirrors

-First create `ghostmirror` user and setup new mirrorlist path (not created yet, but we will create it in the moment).
+First create `ghostmirror` system user account and setup new mirrorlist path (not created yet, but we will create it in the moment).

 ```bash
 sudo yay -S ghostmirror